sabbir-subhan/appium-Python/README.md

 ### **run on iOS9 and iOS10**

-- You need to install Xcode 7 and Xcode 8, Appium >= 1.6 in CLI mode, can run both iOS versions but You need to switch between Xcode versions
+- You need to install Xcode 7 and Xcode 8 and Appium >= 1.6.3 in CLI mode,

-(Xcode7 must have different name because appium in CLI will search for app "Xcode" so that should be version 8) (with Xcode 8 You can run tests for iOS10 and to run tests for iOS9 You have to switch to Xcode 7)
+Appium can run both iOS versions but You need to switch between Xcode versions (Xcode7 must have different name because appium in CLI will search for app "Xcode" so that should be version 8) (with Xcode 8 You can run tests for iOS10 and to run tests for iOS9 You have to switch to Xcode 7)